javierarce/readings/words.md

 ---

-### Kinhin
+### kinhin

-In Zen Buddhism, the walking meditation that is practiced between long periods of the sitting meditation known as zazen.
+> In Zen Buddhism, the walking meditation that is practiced between long periods of the sitting meditation known as zazen.

 ---